ka-jo/torq/packages/reactivity/README.md

-# Sheen Reactivity System
+# Torq Reactivity System

-This package contains the source code for Sheen's reactivity system.
+This package contains the source code for Torq's reactivity system.

 ## Overall Philosophy